 Is marketing ROI a big mystery at your organization?
 Unlike many traditional marketing activities such as industry tradeshows, print, broadcast and direct mailers, proving ROI with marketing through social media is much clearer.
 Both video and social media marketing is steeped in rich data collection.
 From tracking which people are the most interested in your products to tracking all the way to conversion, huge amounts of data is being collected that can inform on your present and future efforts.
 This level of data collection tells a story in and of itself.
 Why keep marketing the same way time and time again and expect a different result.
 Social data encourages an iterative process of optimizing directions that are working and eliminating those that do not.

-Marketing Objective #5: Sales Enablement by Marketing Through Social Media
+Marketing Objective #5: Empower Sales by Marketing Through Social Media

 It is common for marketing departments and sales departments to never be on the same page.
 The blame game ensues.
 Marketing blames sales for their inability to convert the leads being sent into sales.
 On the flip side, sales blames marketing for sending them the wrong type of leads that are cold upon arrival, making them difficult to efficiently convert.
 Again, investment in quality video storytelling and a social media strategy sends not only qualified leads down your sales funnel, but sends leads that have been warmed up and informed by the educational strategy.
 There is nothing more gratifying then discovering harmony between a brand’s marketing and sales departments.